INDUSTRY SPECIFIC HEALTH & SAFETY

 Course Length: 16 hours (2 days) | To Register: Email Us.

-COURSE 11: WORKPLACE HEALTH AND SAFETY AWARENESS TRAINING FOR WORKERS AND SUPERVISORS
+WORKPLACE HEALTH AND SAFETY AWARENESS TRAINING FOR WORKERS AND SUPERVISORS

 The Occupational health and safety awareness training provides a basic understanding of the Occupational Health and Safety Act (OHSA), and does not replace any sector specific, hazard specific, or competency specific training